Add Bullara Station Stay to Your Next Exmouth Visit

 If you don’t already know, the blue tree is a national project that is rolling out across Australia to raise awareness for mental health.
 For me as a parent I was delighted that my children were able to take part in this project, I was able to talk about mental illness in a way that was inviting, open and laid back, while painting the tree that represented the movement of this particular topic.

-The station is equipped and set up for powered and unpowered camping.
+Bullara station is equipped and set up for powered and unpowered camping.
 There are more unpowered sites than powered sites so booking in advance is essential.

 We chose to park on an unpowered site, this still gave us access to water but not a continous hook up to our van.
-We had to fill the van by hand using a 10 litre water containor, which wasn’t that difficult and only took about 15 minutes every second day.
+We had to fill the van by hand using a 10 litre water container, which wasn’t that difficult and only took about 15 minutes every second day.

 If you are planning to stay in an unpowered site then be prepared that towards the end of the year it does reach temperatures of up 37 degrees and over.
+So yes it does get a tad warm.

 The water is artesian bore water which is drinkable water but just doesn’t pass the standard from the water board.